Classical dynamics of infinite particle systems in an operator algebraic framework: Introduction

-As a first motivation for the (commutative) resolvent algebra let us consider the case of spin lattice systems for which the underlying configuration space is typically taken to be an (infinite) product of spheres $\bS^n$, which is compact as a result of Tychonoff's theorem.
-In this setting, there is no ambiguity about the underlying algebraic structure encoding the observables, since $C_\c(\Pi_{\mathbb{Z}^d} \bS^n)=C_0(\Pi_{\mathbb{Z}^d}\bS^n)=C(\Pi_{\mathbb{Z}^d}\bS^n)$, where $C_\c$ denotes the compactly supported continuous functions, $C_0$ the continuous functions vanishing at infinity and $C$ all the continuous functions.
+To motivate the need for the (commutative) resolvent algebra let us consider the case of spin lattice systems for which the underlying configuration space is typically taken to be an infinite product of spheres $\bS^d$, which is compact as a result of Tychonoff's theorem.
+In this setting, there is no ambiguity about the underlying algebraic structure encoding the observables, since $C_\c(\Pi_{\mathbb{Z}^\ell} \bS^d)=C_0(\Pi_{\mathbb{Z}^\ell}\bS^d)=C(\Pi_{\mathbb{Z}^\ell}\bS^d)$, where $C_\c$ denotes the compactly supported continuous functions, $C_0$ the continuous functions vanishing at infinity and $C$ all the continuous functions.
 This drastically changes when the single particle phase space is not compact anymore.
-Indeed, the usual C*-algebra $C_0(X)$ is trivial for infinite dimensional vector spaces $X$, since compact subsets of $X$ have empty interior by Riesz' Lemma.
+Indeed, the usual C*-algebra $C_0(X)$ is trivial for infinite dimensional normed vector spaces $X$, since compact subsets of $X$ have empty interior by Riesz' Lemma.
 In this more general context various rigorous results are often known in a measure theoretical, rather than an algebraic setting \cite{Georgii_1988,Ruelle_1969,PPT_1976}.
-Despite the fact that these approaches have shown their importance in classical statistical mechanics, one may still hope for a fully C*-algebraic description of interacting dynamical lattice systems.
-This is precisely the point where the commutative resolvent algebra, that we denote by $\CR(X)$, comes into play.
-Instead, the C*-algebra $\CR(X)$ is a non-trivial subalgebra of $C_b(X)$ and is generated by classical analogs of resolvent operators.
-In particular, for finite subspaces $V$ it contains $C_0(V)$ as a proper subalgebra and it therefore allows for a larger class of classical observables.
+Despite the fact that these approaches have shown their importance in classical statistical mechanics, one may still hope for a fully C*-algebraic description of interacting dynamical lattice systems: this would allow for an abstract description where the features of physical observables are encoded by algebraic relations which are well manageable in C*-algebras.
+This is precisely where the commutative resolvent algebra, denoted by $\CR(X)$, comes to the rescue.

-In contrast to $C_b(X)$, where all bounded continuous functions are included, often resulting in too many observables to formalize the thermodynamic properties of infinite systems, $\CR(X)$ can be seen as the smallest algebra for which infinite classical systems still may be be studied (cf. \cite{Buchholz_Grundling_2008,vanNuland_2019,vanNuland_2022}).